 The manual let down system works by gravity only.
-It can not raise a boom.
-Plan the movements required to get the platform to the ground.
-The let down system operates only the Lower Boom, Upper Boom, Lower boom extension and will release the rotation brake.
+It can not raise a boom or level Plan the movements required to get the platform to the ground.

+The let down system lowers only the Lower Boom, Upper Boom, Lower boom extension and will release the Rotation Brake to allow manual rotation.